Best Contract Negotiation Software (2026)

 - AI catches non-standard terms during negotiation, reducing the back-and-forth on routine deviations

-- Fast setup: teams can be operational within a day without implementation consulting
+- Fast setup: in our own deployments, teams are operational within a day without implementation consulting

 - ISO 27001 and SOC 2 Type I certified